ro6ley/PromoMojo/README.md

 - [x] The promo code radius should be configurable
 - [ ] Redeeming promocodes by providing the origin, destination and code

+# NB

+- API currently has no auth implemented, meaning anyone can create, and manage promocodes

 # Starting

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`
+  * Update database config on `config/dev.exs`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
   * Install Node.js dependencies with `cd assets && npm install`
   * Start Phoenix endpoint with `mix phx.server`